Ludoviccccc/ExplorationSimu3/README.md

   'count_rows': array([0.667, 0.333]),#distribution among the rows
   'conflicts_bank_row': array([1, 1])})
 ```
-* We can either choose L2 norm to conceive distance between these vectors or use some kind of conbination, e.g use KL divergence to model distances between the distributions, and use L2/L1 norm for the rest.
+* We can either choose L2 norm to conceive distance between vectors or use some kind of conbination, e.g use KL divergence to model distances between the distributions, and use L2/L1 norm for the rest.
 * We note the characterization set of events as $\mathcal{E}=\subset\mathbb{R}^{1+\mbox{nb banks}+\mbox{nb rows} +2 }$.
 We'll also work with events such as :
 ```